NKkrisz/Studio-Setup/README.md

 ### Listening / Editing With:
 - Sennheiser HD580 Precision Headphones
 - Fiio KA13 Portable USB-C DAC And Amplifier

+## Lighting
+- To be purchased, currently borrowing

 ## Other Hardware